BodnarukKsenia/springboot_rest_api/README.md

 # springboot_rest_api
 Create REST API with SpringBoot.
-Use of functionality JPA.
 Working with a list of employees.